They say…

 First published: 26 March 2001

-Another review from the archive written for the pioneering Oxford Database (OBBD).
+Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit. went into receivership later in 2001, perhaps not surprisingly given the beers sounded so unappetising no matter what they tasted like (the turnip and nutmeg beers referred to below were dubbed Tormented Turnip and Mystic Nutmeg).
 The clear glass bottles didn’t help either.

 This British micro, in Huddersfield, Yorkshire, was founded by a former chef keen to experiment with ingredients more normally found in a kitchen: other brews feature turnip and nutmeg.
 The beers, including this one, picked up at the Pitfield Beer Shop, come in clear glass bottles, not an ideal form of packaging for a fine beer as it offers little protection from light and heat, but in this case it is presumably to reassure customers that the contents at least looks beer-like and doesn’t resemble carrot juice or vegetable soup.